Roasted Duck

 Thanks so much Matt!

-I haven’t eaten duck meat in ages.
-I love all the citrus notes in this one.
-I completely agree with tossing the oranges, but I was thinking that those garlic cloves that were steaming inside of the duck would taste delicious squeezed onto some crusty bread.
-This recipe looks so good, and I really love the flavors in your glaze.
-I’m definitely picking up a duck the next time I go to the store.
+I love all the citrus notes in this recipe.
+I completely agree with tossing the oranges, but the garlic cloves that were steaming inside of the duck taste delicious squeezed onto some crusty bread.
+This recipe was so good, and I really love the flavors in your glaze.

 Oh my gosh!
 It’s been way too long since I’ve roasted a duck!
 That skin looks amazing!
 I also love keeping the fat for roasted potatoes later!
 Yum!